 In the first week of the appeal hearing, we heard that the Norwegian government challenges elements of established climate science and maintains its argument that Norway is justified in continuing to search for new oil in the vulnerable Arctic region.

-In 2018, the district court confirmed that the right to a healthy environment is an enforceable human right protected by article 112 of Norway’s constitution.
-The government has a legal obligation to respect, protect and fulfil this fundamental human right.
+In 2018, the district court confirmed that the right to a healthy environment is an enforceable human right protected by Article 112 of Norway’s constitution.
+The government is legally obligated to respect, protect and fulfil this fundamental human right.

-From a climate change perspective, it is irrelevant where on Earth fossil fuels are burned as emissions exacerbate climate emergency, the article says.
+The article says that from a climate change perspective, where on Earth fossil fuels are burned is irrelevant, as emissions exacerbate climate emergencies.

-But developing countries like Fiji, Dominica, and many others are struggling to adapt or is slow to get back to their feet when disasters hit them.
+But developing countries like Fiji, Dominica, and many others are struggling to adapt or are slow to get back to their feet when disasters hit.

 Sources: